navaismo/lis2dwusb/readme.md

 ## Usage

 * The `lis2dwusb` wrapper is installed in `/usr/local/bin/`.
-* The Valid Frecuencies for LIS2DW are from 200hz to 1600Hz.
+* The Valid Frequencies for LIS2DW are from 200hz to 1600Hz.
 * The OctoPrint user has direct permission to use this tool without sudo.
 * In OctoPrint-Pinput\_Shaping, point the tool need to configure the option in Plugin Setting.
-* To test from sheel run:
+* To test from shell run:

 ```bash
 sudo lis2dwusb -f 1600